Introduction to Computer Program Design - Course Information

 , to be completed in the lab, consisting of questions to ensure you understand how to use the key new programming constructs for the week.
 You will generally work on these in small groups, to get to know other students who you can study with and to develop your collaboration skills.
 The Lab Exercises

 part is not assessed, though you need to do it.
-The assignment question part will be worth 90% and the Reflection part will be worth 10%.
 For each question, the Core part will be worth around 65%, the Completion will be worth 15% and the Challenge part is the other 20%.
-The programs will be marked primarily on whether they work correctly, but there will be some weighting for good program style.
+The programs will be marked primarily on whether they work correctly, but there will be some weighting for good design.

-We expect all students to be able to complete most of the Core and Reflection parts, and most to at least attempt the Completion part.
+We expect all students to be able to complete most of the Core part, and most to at least attempt the Completion part.
 The Completion part is important for students planning to go on to COMP103.
 The Challenge components are for students aiming for an A. If it takes you more than about 6 hours to complete the Core part of an assignment, we suggest that you should not spend additional time on the Challenge part.
-It is probably better to spend the additional time on the Reflection part, reading the textbook, going over your notes from the lectures, going to the workshop, or working on questions and problems with other students.
+It is probably better to spend the additional time on going over your notes from the lectures, going to the workshop, or working on questions and problems with other students.

-Most assignments are due at 10am on the Thursday of the week after the assignment was handed out.
-Please be aware that Assignment 5 due on 21 May (Thursday after the break).
+Assignments are due at 10am on the Thursday of the week after the assignment was handed out.

 When you have completed them, the assignments should be submitted via the online submission system